 Please be aware that these courses may be used for elective credit only.
 Students may not use these courses to satisfy any specific course requirements in their declared program of study, i.e., a student who is deficient in foreign language 1 and 2 cannot remove the deficiency with a year of French, German, or Spanish and also use these courses to satisfy the language requirement in a university parallel program.
+In order to successfully complete a course taken to remove a high school unit deficiency, a student must achieve a minimum grade of "C".

-Students who have questions concerning whether or not they have high school unit deficiencies should reference the categories listed below or contact the department of Admissions and Registration Services for further information concerning removal of these deficiencies.
+Students who have questions concerning whether or not they have high school unit deficiencies should reference the categories listed below or contact the department of Admissions and Enrollment Management for further information concerning removal of these deficiencies.

 - 1. ACT composite equal to or greater than 26.
 These students would face the possibility of removing deficiencies only in foreign language 1 and 2 and visual and performing arts. - 2.
 Students with an Honors diploma.
 These students are not required to remove any high school deficiencies.
-Please note, however, these students may require assessment due to the remedial and developmental guidelines. - 3.
-Transfer students with 60 or more transferable hours or holding an AA or AS degree in programs designed for transfer.
-These students will not be required to remove any high school deficiencies. - 4.
-Students 21 years of age and older.
+Please note, however, these students may require assessment due to the remedial and developmental guidelines. - Transfer students with 60 or more transferable hours or holding an AA or AS degree in programs designed for transfer.
+These students will not be required to remove any high school deficiencies. - Students 21 years of age and older.
 This group of students must have graduated from high school during or after spring 1989.
 These students will not have to remove deficiencies in geometry, natural or physical sciences, social studies, or U.S. History.
-They will, however, need to remove deficiencies in English, algebra, foreign language 1 and 2, and the visual and performing arts. - 5.
-Students admitted based on a GED certificate received after January 1, 1989.
+They will, however, need to remove deficiencies in English, algebra, foreign language 1 and 2, and the visual and performing arts. - Students admitted based on a GED certificate received after January 1, 1989.
 These students will have to undergo the pre-test in reading, writing, and two maths.
 These students will not be required to remove deficiencies in geometry, natural or physical sciences, social studies, or U.S. History.
-They will be required to remove deficiencies in foreign language 1 and 2 and the visual or performing arts. - 6.
-Non-transfer (major changes) and transfer students with 59 or fewer transfer hours.
+They will be required to remove deficiencies in foreign language 1 and 2 and the visual or performing arts. - Non-transfer (major changes) and transfer students with 59 or fewer transfer hours.
 These students must either have had the pre-tests if their ACT composite is below the limit or have not had either the ACT or SAT.
 These students will be required to remove all high school unit deficiencies. - 7.
 Special students-non-degree seeking.
 As long as a student is in non-degree status no deficiencies will need to be removed. - 8.
 Degree-seeking students who do not meet the above criteria and who are pursuing a university parallel program will need to remove all deficiencies prior to graduation.